 The School of Informatics and the University of Edinburgh have a long and prestigious history in both Artificial Intelligence and Computer Systems.
 We have a concentration of research across AI applications such as natural language, vision, robotics, and medicine.

-The CDT is led by Amos Storkey (Director), Michael O'Boyle, Ajitha Rajan, and Luo Mai.
+The CDT is managed by Stephanie Robin, and is led by Amos Storkey (Director), Michael O'Boyle, Ajitha Rajan, and Luo Mai (co-Directors).
 It is supported by the Informatics Graduate School.

 CDT students are supervised by staff across the University.
 All four Directors are supervisors on the CDT, along with many other staff, a non-exhaustive list is provided on the link below.